top of page

 Under Msgr Emmett Tighe's pastorate ('76-'84) the church was redecorated and rejuvenated both inside and out.
 Other changes to the church occurred: 1990 (under Fr James McCauley '84-'94) saw the addition of an elevator, easing access for the handicapped and elderly from Nazareth Hall (church lower level) to the main floor; the 2004 large addition (under Fr Thomas Hargesheimer's direction '94-2004) of the new Joseph Hall, with new kitchen and office spaces (on the west side of the church), and the new gathering area (located between the previously exterior walls of the rectory and church); the 2010 addition of the 'Adoration Chapel of the Most Holy Cross' and the pastor's garage was accomplished during the pastoral leadership of Fr Edward McGrath '04-'16.

 Fr Kevin Connolly served as pastor from 2016-2018.
 Fr Stephen Abaukaka served as pastoral associate while the Pastor of Sacred Heart, Fr John M. Sauer, was administrator for several months in 2018.
-Currently, the parish is served by Fr James E Starasinich (18-present).
+The parish was served by Fr James E Starasinich (2018-January 31,2024) The mural in Joseph Hall was added in 2021.
+February 1, 2024, Monsignor Thomas Cook became the Parochial Administrator and Father Gregory Parrott served as an Associate Priest, until the arrival of Father Marreddy Pothireddy July 1, 2024, who is currently serving as Parish Priest.

 Since its inception in 1891, St Joseph Parish has grown from 80 families to approximately 1100 families.
 These families vary in their heritage, traditions, cultures, and values; knitted together they form a special church that reaches beyond the confines of a mere building, reaching out to and into the community at large: the Church of God.